overwolf/overwolf.github.io/docs/api/overwolf-games-events-heartstone.md

 #### *pseudo_match_id* note

-This is an Overwolf-generated code, unrelated to Blizzard.
+This is an Overwolf generated code for internal use, not issued by the game or by Blizzard.

 Data Example: